djkramnik/ui-annotations/README.md

 #### TODO
   #### Buggos / QOL
-  * the styling of the extension popup should be site style agnostic.
-    * try putting everything into a shadow dom
+  * define shadow ui stylesa
   * reddit countermeasure? (visibility:initial !important?)
   * unable to nav to 'Find A Store' on the starbucks.com page.
 Maybe this is due to the differently shaped nav criteria
   * general test run on a list of websites..